 The Facebook group of Vegans in Japan have compiled some snacks that can be found in different convenience stores and are suitable for vegans, here I show you some.

-- Glutinous rice and also brown rice (there are many types and it is super nutritious)
+- Glutinous rice and brown rice (they have many types and it’s super nutritious)